adithyak2k03/LoginSystem-PHP/README.md

 # LoginSystem-PHP
-A simple PHP-based authentication system with secure login, signup, and profile management using sessions and MySQL.
+A simple PHP-based authentication system using MVC architecture, with secure login, signup, and profile management via sessions and MySQL.